Regularly updated, this webpage can give you the latest information on:

 6. ROLL OUT OF THE VACCINE IN BRIGHTON and HOVE

-- anyone aged 18 can contact the national booking service directly to arrange an appointment.
-Please go online - www.nhs.uk/covid-vaccination or call 119.
+- All adults can book online online - www.nhs.uk/covid-vaccination or call 119.
 Or wait to be contacted by your GP.

-There are a number of ways in which the vaccination is being rolled out to our communities.
+There are a number of ways in which the vaccination has been rolled out to our communities.
 Some further information is contained in the attachment at the end of this page:

 (A) Walk in and mobile vaccination services.
-There's no need to book for these sessions, simply turn up with some ID and your NHS number if you know it.
+If you are 16 or over, there's no need to book for these sessions, simply turn up with some ID and your NHS number if you know it.
 There's a full list of all the walk-in sessions on our website.

 (B) A GP-led vaccination service involves groups of local GP practices working together to provide the vaccination to their collective patients at one location.
 This means that you may not receive the vaccination at your local GP and you may be required to travel to a different location nearby.
 All GP practices in the city are involved.
 GP led services are not running every day of the week and most are running specific days in line with the availability of the vaccine.